EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 </div>

-To measure the effect of using this new method on training, we perform a similar experiment but this time whilst iterating through the data, we also compare the model's prediction to the target using the binary cross-entropy loss, back-propagate through the network and update the weights using an Adam optimser.
+To measure the effect of using this new method on training, we perform a similar experiment but this time simulate training.
+Whilst iterating through the data, we compare the model's prediction to the target using the binary cross-entropy loss, back-propagate through the network and update the weights using an Adam optimiser.

 <div style="text-align: center;">
 <img src="images/training_time.png" alt="Faster inference effect on training" width="600" style="display: block; margin: 0 auto;">